 HIV is a serious health condition with enduring implications for individuals and communities.
 Although there are HIV treatment options available, prevention is always ideal.
-At Equality Health Group, we provide effective and reliable preventative medications like HIV PrEP prevention in Moore, OK for at-risk individuals.
+At Equality Health, we provide effective and reliable preventative medications like HIV PrEP prevention in Moore, OK for at-risk individuals.
 These medications or prevention methods (such as PrEP) make sure that people who have been affected by HIV do not spread the infection to other people.
-For more information on PrEP, call EHG at (405) 761-2762 for a consultation.
+For more information on PrEP, call Equality Health at (405) 761-2762 for a consultation.

 Game-Changing PrEP in HIV Prevention in Moore, OK